HIPAA-focused IT & Security BAA Available

 Frequently asked questions about healthcare cybersecurity

-Answers for medical offices that need clearer protection and faster incident response.
+Answers for medical offices that need clearer prevention controls and safer escalation when something looks wrong.

 Because the risks are real, the staff are busy, and the same people handling patients are often the first people seeing suspicious emails, login issues, or pop-ups.
 Security has to fit live office operations.

-Phishing, scareware, weak passwords, unmanaged accounts, unpatched devices, and suspicious behavior on user workstations are some of the most common office-side security problems.
+Phishing, scareware, missing MFA, weak passwords, unmanaged accounts, unpatched devices, email compromise, and ransomware indicators are some of the most common office-side security problems.

 Stop using the affected device, avoid clicking through the warning, and get the issue reviewed quickly.
 Fast triage matters more than trying to solve it alone.

-It has its own focus, but it works best when tied to the broader environment.
-If the practice needs recurring ownership of support, backups, patching, and standardization, managed IT is often part of the bigger picture too.
+It has its own focus on prevention controls such as MFA, patching, endpoint protection, email security, and ransomware safeguards, but it works best when tied to the broader environment.
+If the practice needs recurring ownership of support, backups, and standardization, managed IT is often part of the bigger picture too.

-We can review the practical security gaps around endpoints, accounts, staff behavior, and suspicious activity so the next step is based on reality, not panic.
+We can review the practical security gaps around MFA, patching, endpoints, email threats, and ransomware safeguards so the next step is based on reality, not panic.